School of Humanities & Behavioral Science

 - events coordinator

-- As a public relations major, you’ll work with Fifth Street Communications®, the Department’s student-staffed PR agency—which gives you a platform for creating and publishing portfolio-quality work.
-In their work at the agency, paid student account executives lead teams that do strategic planning, copywriting, social media analysis, media relations, and event planning.
+- As a public relations major, you’ll work with Fifth Street Communications®, the department’s student-staffed PR agency.
+At the agency, paid student account executives lead teams that do strategic planning, copywriting, social media analysis, media relations, and event planning.
+In these roles, you will have opportunities to create and publish portfolio-quality work.

 - You will also complete an internship for credit, and you will be active in the Department’s chapter of the Public Relations Student Society of America.
-PRSSA offers students a chance to attend Half Day with a Pro, speed networking, and luncheons through the Hoosier Indiana Chapter.
-On campus, students have the additional opportunity to participate in a Lunch+Learn series that brings in professionals from around the state to network and teach students.
+PRSSA gives you a chance to attend Half Day with a Pro, speed networking, and luncheons through the Hoosier Indiana Chapter.
+On campus, students also have the opportunity to participate in a Lunch+Learn series that brings in professionals from around the state to network and teach.

-- Every two years, the Global Communication course travels through Tri-S to London in order for students to fully immerse in the course material.
+- Every two years, the Global Communication course travels through Tri-S to London for students to fully immerse themselves in the course material and also the culture of another country.

 - Anderson University offers an optional Certificate in Principles of Public Relations through the Public Relations Society of America.
-This certification leverages a graduate’s resume amongst the pack of applicants in the job market.
+This certification is valuable because it gives our graduates’ resumes an advantage among the pack of applicants in the job market.